navcoin/navcoin-org/content/community-fund/index.md

     <div class="grid-container">
       <div class="text-container">
         <h1>Community Fund</h1>
-        <p>The NavCoin community fund is a pool of NAV thats set aside to help kickstart community projects.
+        <p>The NavCoin community fund is a pool of NAV that's set aside to help kickstart community projects.
 NavCoin was built from the ground up - it’s an open-source community project that ran no premine or ICO.
 So as an extension of this ethos, this fund has been created to help incentivise the ongoing development of NavCoin in a decentralized manner.</p>
       </div>
       <img src="cfund_hero.png" alt="Hero image">
     </div>
   </section>

 {{< item_container_section
-    titleText="How the fund works in 3 steps" subtitleText=""
+    titleText="How The Fund Works In 3 Steps" subtitleText=""
     bgPurple="true"
     >}}
     {{< feature
         titleText="Step 1: Submit"
         imgSrc="/images/community-fund/cfu-submit.svg"